hschne/graphql-groups/README.md

 ## Why?

-`graphql-ruby` lacks a built in way to query statistical data of collections.
-It is possible to add this functionality by using `group_by` (see for example [here](https://dev.to/gopeter/how-to-add-a-groupby-field-to-your-graphql-api-1f2j)), but this performs poorly for large amounts of data.
+`graphql-ruby` lacks a built in way to retrieve statistical data, such as counts or averages.
+It is possible to implement custom queries that provide  this functionality by using `group_by` (see for example [here](https://dev.to/gopeter/how-to-add-a-groupby-field-to-your-graphql-api-1f2j)), but this performs poorly for large amounts of data.

-`graphql-groups` allows you to write flexible, readable queries while leveraging your database to group and aggregate data.
+`graphql-groups` allows you to write flexible, readable queries while leveraging your database to aggreate data.
+It does so by performing an AST analysis on your request and executing exactly the database queries needed to fulfill it.
+This performs much better than grouping and aggregating in memory.
 See [performance](#Performance) for a benchmark.

 ## Advanced Usage